Nyambasha

-Nyambasha is a village located in the Kalehe Territory, in the vicinity of Lake Kivu in the South Kivu Province in the eastern region of the Democratic Republic of the Congo.
-It is 1599 meters above sea level and is situated nearby Kasheke and Lemera.
+Nyambasha is a village located in Kalehe Territory, in the vicinity of Lake Kivu in the South Kivu province in the eastern region of the Democratic Republic of the Congo.

-The village is inhabited by the Havu people, Bantu agriculturalists residing on the expansive islands of Idjwi and Kalehe Territory.
-However, the region boasts ethnocultural diversity, with numerous other ethnic groups coexisting, including the Bashi, Batembo, and Barega.
-Additionally, there is also a small number of Hutu and Tutsi people.
+The village is inhabited by the Havu clan of the Bashi people.
+However, the region has several other ethnic groups, including the Batembo and Barega.
+There is also a small number of Hutu and Tutsi people.

-Nyambasha benefits from favorable climatic conditions and fertile land, making it an ideal region for agricultural pursuits.
-The fertile soil supports the cultivation of a wide range of crops, including staple food crops such as maize, beans, cassava, sweet potato, yams and potatoes.
-Farmers also grow various fruits, vegetables, and cash crops.
-Apart from crop cultivation, livestock farming also forms an integral part of the agricultural landscape.
-Cattle, goats, and poultry are reared by local farmers, providing them with additional sources of income and food production.
+Nyambasha benefits from favorable climatic conditions and fertile land, which makes it an ideal region for agricultural pursuits.
+Staple food crops include maize, beans, cassava, sweet potato, yams and potatoes.
+Farmers also grow a variety of fruits, vegetables, and cash crops.
+Raising livestock such as cattle, goats, and poultry is another major economic activity.

 2014 torrential rainfall

-On October 25, 2014, Nyambasha and other nearby villages, such as Bushushu, Rambira, and Nyamukubi, experienced torrential rains that deluged homes, decimated crops, and disrupted the daily lives of the villagers.
-Among the affected areas, Bushushu village was particularly devastated, with over 40 houses collapsing, including the Community of Christ in Congo (CCC) church where a hundred choir members were gathered.
-According to the World Food Programme, the disaster claimed nearly 400 lives, destroyed 3,000 houses, and left 200 individuals missing.
+On 25 October 2014, Nyambasha and other nearby villages, including Bushushu, Rambira, and Nyamukubi, experienced torrential rains that deluged homes and devastated crops.
+Among the affected areas, Bushushu village was particularly devastated, with over 40 houses collapsing, including the Community of Christ in Congo (CCC) church, where 100 choir members were gathered.
+According to the World Food Programme, the disaster claimed nearly 400 deaths, destroyed 3,000 houses, and left 200 people missing.